JuliaMakers/JuliaMakerProjects/Projects/SyringePumpJl/README.md

 #Launch the Web-UI
 launch_pump_interface("/dev/ACM0")
 ```

+## How does Julia play a role?
+Julia provides a serial(USB) interface to the Arduino which drives the stepper motor.
+It also hosts a graphical user interface via [Blink.jl](https://github.com/JuliaGizmos/Blink.jl), which allows for easy calibration/operation.
+Julia also offers uncertainties in the measurements and the calibration (via [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl) and easily handles the units involved in the conversions (via [Unitful.jl](https://github.com/timholy/Unitful.jl)).
+Some images of the GUI are below(note you can interact with the GUI without having an Arduino).

 ![calibrate](https://github.com/JuliaMakers/JuliaMakerProjects/blob/cpk_proto_proj/Projects/SyringePumpJl/Images/CalibrateWindow.png)
 ![drive](https://github.com/JuliaMakers/JuliaMakerProjects/blob/cpk_proto_proj/Projects/SyringePumpJl/Images/DriverWindow.png)

-## How does Julia play a role?
-Julia provides an interface to the Arduino which drives the stepper motor.
-It also hosts an interface via Blink.jl, which allows for easy calibration.
-Julia also offers uncertainties in the measurements and the calibration (via Measurements.jl) and easily handles the units involved in the conversions (via Unitful.jl).

 ## Why did you use Julia for this project?
 It was really easy to make a GUI, pass data over serial, and handle the math.
 So the math is all algebra really, but, it handled all uncertainties and physical units for me so it was really easy to prototype.
 In total it took roughly 4-5 afternoons to design both the hardware and write the code for this.
+Is it a work of art? definitely not, but I was just hacking away and look I easily made a real thing with a real use case.

 ## What do you plan to use your project for?
 Well once upon a time...
 Many years ago I concocted an experiment involving a physical effect which may or may not exist.
 I'd like to think that I could use this someday to test that.
 But...
 In reality, I just made it because it was a fun minimal project others could build off of, or build for themselves!
 Maybe it would help an underfunded lab?
 Don't know!